Junjue-Wang/LoveDA/README.md

 </div>

-This is an official implementation of LoveDA in our NeurIPS2021 paper "
+This is an official implementation of LoveDA in our NeurIPS2021 Benchmark and Dataset Track paper "
 <a href="https://www.researchgate.net/publication/353357122_FactSeg_Foreground_Activation_Driven_Small_Object_Semantic_Segmentation_in_Large-Scale_Remote_Sensing_Imagery">
 LoveDA: A Remote Sensing Land-Cover Dataset for Domain Adaptive Semantic Segmentation</a>"